sebastianczech/k8s-oci/README.md

 ## Application

-Simple web application in Python with Flask can be run locally after installing required libraries:
+To check how cluster is performing, simple web application in Python with Flask was prepared.

+It can run locally after installing required libraries:

 ```
 cd conf